 b) "GANSS TOD msec" and/or "GPS TOW msec" if GPS L1 C/A signal measurements are also provided.

-NOTE: It is not expected that an UE will ever report both a GANSS TOD and a GPS TOW.
-However if two time stamps are provided and they derive from different user times, be aware that no compensation is made for this difference and this could affect the location accuracy.
+NOTE: It is not expected that a UE will ever report both a GANSS TOD and a GPS TOW.
+However, if two time stamps are provided and they derive from different user times, be aware that no compensation is made for this difference and this could affect the location accuracy.

 2) Measurement Parameters for each GANSS and GANSS Signal: 1 to <maxGANSSSat>: